moabitcoin/sisyphus/README.md

 <h1 align='center'>:mount_fuji: Sisyphus</h1>

 Scene similarity for weak object discovery & classification.
 Labelling images for building an object classification models is a labor intensive task (a.k.a [rolling a ball uphill](https://en.wikipedia.org/wiki/Sisyphus)).
-This repository leverages [image similarity](https://www.github.com/facebookresearch/faiss) to generate a weakly labeled dataset which can be cleaned up order of magnitude faster than going through the whole image corpus.
+This repository leverages [image similarity](https://www.github.com/facebookresearch/faiss) to generate a weakly labeled dataset which can be cleaned up order of magnitude faster than going through the whole image/video corpus.
 The expected speedup is inversely proportional to rarity of the object of interest.
-We also provide a [blockages/construction]() detection model trained on drive data from Berlin.
+We also provide a [blockages/construction](https://github.com/moabitcoin/sisyphus/releases/tag/v1.0.0) detection model trained on drive data from [Berlin.](https://hoodmaps.com/berlin-neighborhood-map) and tools contained in this repository.

 # Table of Contents
 * [Installation](#computer-installation)